lottcl/AF-dashboard/README.md

     * plotly
     * statsmodels

-To install JupyterDash, follow the instructions in the [Jupyter Dash documentation](https://github.com/plotly/jupyter-dash)
+To install JupyterDash, follow the instructions in the [Jupyter Dash documentation](https://github.com/plotly/jupyter-dash).
+Run the code in the processing and dashboard notebooks interactively and follow the instructions within the processing notebook for running R code in `imp_creatinine.R`
 <br> **Note: JupyterLab functionality is still under development for this project so Command Line is the recommended method for deploying the dashboard**